Fody/Fody/readme.md

 ### So what OSS license are projects using?

-Fody (all code, NuGets and binaries) are licensed under the [MIT](https://opensource.org/licenses/MIT).
+Fody (all code, NuGets and binaries) are under the [MIT License](https://opensource.org/licenses/MIT).

 ### Why not use a modified MIT license?